 quotaon: using //aquota.group on /dev/vda1 [/]: No such process quotaon: Quota format not supported in kernel. quotaon: using //aquota.user on /dev/vda1 [/]: No such process quotaon: Quota format not supported in kernel.

-This error tells the Administrator that the kernel does not support or you could have the wrong version on the machine (we have quota_v1 and quota_v2).
-For Ubuntu, such errors are common on a cloud-based virtual server.
+This error tells the Administrator that the kernel does not support it or you could have the wrong version on the machine (we have quota_v1 and quota_v2).
+For Ubuntu, such errors are typical on a cloud-based virtual server.

-Fix the error by installing the Linux-image-extra-virtual package using apt command.
+Fix the error by installing the Linux-image-extra-virtual package using the apt command.

 quota: Cannot open quotafile //aquota.user: Permission denied quota: Cannot open quotafile //aquota.user: Permission denied quota: Cannot open quotafile //quota.user: No such file or directory

 The error is notable when the current user does not have permission to read quota files.
 As an Administrator, you only need to make the correct permission changes or use sudo when you need to access files in a quota system or file.